wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-storage-queues-how-to.md

 ### <a id="instances"></a> Multiple instances

-If your web site runs on multiple instances, a continuous WebJob runs on each machine, and each machine will wait for triggers and attempt to run functions.
+If your web app runs on multiple instances, a continuous WebJob runs on each machine, and each machine will wait for triggers and attempt to run functions.
 The WebJobs SDK queue trigger automatically prevents a function from processing a queue message multiple times; functions do not have to be written to be idempotent.
-However, if you want to ensure that only one instance of a function runs even when there are multiple instances of the host web site, you can use the `Singleton` attribute.
+However, if you want to ensure that only one instance of a function runs even when there are multiple instances of the host web app, you can use the `Singleton` attribute.

 ### <a id="parallel"></a> Parallel execution